IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

     color_fov_x=120
     color_fov_y=40
     ```
+    **Limitations:**</br>
-    There is no hard limitation on the values given to the virtual device.
+    The resulting pointcloud is projected using a pinhole camera model so FOV << 180 Deg is a hard limitation for the virtual device. </br>
-    Some notes to bear in mind for appearance:
+    Few other notes to bear in mind for appearance:
     -	Areas in the virtual device's FOV that are not covered by actual devices create empty spaces in the image.
-    -	Try to maintain the same width-height ration for color and depth images.
+    -	Try to maintain the same width-height ratio for color and depth images.

 ### __Running the app.__
 ```